ChenQiyue8/EE399A/README.md

 # EE399A
-This is my project demostration for EE399A.
+This is my project demostration for EE399A Spring 2023.